xmihol00/nlp_proj_2023/README.md

 The Dailyscript scraper is designed to scrape movie scripts from [The Daily Script](https://www.dailyscript.com/) website and genres from the [Imdb](https://www.imdb.com) website.
 It again utilizes the `bs4` library for HTML parsing.
 However, this time we are using a different library, the `urllib` library, for crawling both of the websites.

 ## Cleaning and Pre-processing
 The web-scraped data are partial HTML pages still with HTML tags left.
-Furthermore, the scripts itself needs cleaning and pre-processing, as there are many special characters unnecessary spaces etc., which is accomplished by the following pipeline:
+Furthermore, the scripts itself need cleaning and pre-processing, as there are many special characters unnecessary spaces etc., which is accomplished by the following pipeline:
 1. cleaning of special characters,
 2. removal of HTML tags,
 3. removal of punctuation characters,